-Sometimes a heart attack is the result of spontaneous tearing in the coronary artery wall.
+Sometimes, a heart attack is the result of spontaneous tearing in the coronary artery wall.

-The artery wall has three layers and when a tear occurs, blood is able to pass through the innermost layer and become trapped and bulge inward.
-This narrows or blocks the artery and can cause a heart attack because blood flow cannot reach the heart muscle.
+The artery wall has three layers and when a tear occurs, blood can pass through the innermost layer and become trapped and bulge inward.
+This narrows or blocks the artery and can cause a heart attack because blood flow can’t reach the heart muscle.
 When this type of tear happens without warning, it’s called spontaneous coronary artery dissection (SCAD).

 Recent studies have also shown many SCAD patients also have fibromuscular dysplasia, a condition that causes abnormal cell growth in the arteries that can cause narrowing, beading or tearing in the artery walls, or aneurysm.

-Treatment for SCAD patients differs from other heart attack patients, who may require a procedure to insert a stent to hold the artery open or bypass surgery.
-For SCAD patients, more conservative therapy that emphasizes blood pressure control and medication can have better results.
+Treatment for SCAD patients may differ from other heart attack patients, who may require a procedure to insert a stent to hold the artery open or bypass surgery.
+More conservative therapy that emphasizes blood pressure control and medication can have better results.
 For patients who are unstable with ongoing signs of a heart attack, stent placement or bypass surgery may be used.

-Doctors may be able to recognize the signs of SCAD using an angiogram (PDF), but an intravascular ultrasound or optical coherence tomography screening, which allows doctors to see the artery from the inside out makes it easier to see.
+Health care professionals may recognize the signs of SCAD using an angiogram (PDF), but an intravascular ultrasound or optical coherence tomography screening that allows doctors to see the artery from the inside out makes it easier to see.
 However, those tests are not as readily available as an angiogram.

-SCAD patients have a high risk of recurrence, and should let their doctor know about any changes to their health.
-They should also make sure they are reducing any other risks they may have for heart disease, such as high blood pressure, smoking or high cholesterol.
+SCAD patients have a high risk of recurrence and should let their health care team know about changes to their health.
+They should also make sure they’re reducing other risks for heart disease, such as high blood pressure, smoking or high cholesterol.

 Dr. Naesha Parks began her journey with SCAD in 2008, just ten days after giving birth to her son.
 Her doctors discovered that she had a coronary artery dissection which required open heart surgery.
 Here's her amazing story: